riyask/JobSchedule/README.md

 4. Hit F5 (Run) or go to menu -> Debug -> Start Debugging
   4.1 Please ensure your startup solution is JobSchedule 4.2 Please ensure your running configuration profile is 'JobSchedule - Development'.
 Staging and Production environment will also be able to run but please do not run under IIS Projects.
-5. Once you run, it should open the web browser with url : http://localhost:30680/swagger/index.html and also run the console window on side.
+5. Once you run, it should open the web browser with url : http://localhost:30680/swagger/index.html
-  5.1 Console window will display all the logs from background service, middleware and web api controller events.

 #### Design Process
 1. projects libraries are small and independent as possible.